Gina Luria Walker: Mary Hays

 After researching the available material on Mary Hays in the Pforzheimer Library, Walker received a grant to meet with the owner of Hays’ private correspondence in London.
-The owner of the letters was reluctant to share them because Hays had been a controversial figure during her lifetime.
+The owner of the letters was reluctant to share them as Hays had been a controversial figure during her lifetime.
 Her writing was criticized for questioning the inequality of the sexes, and she was personally attacked for pursuing knowledge (historically a male occupation) and being homely.
 In 1800, Samuel Taylor Coleridge referred to her as “a Thing, ugly and petticoated.”

 On the last day of her visit, the owner of the letters permitted Walker to view the 115 private letters to and from Hays in correspondence with Mary Wollstonecraft, William Godwin, Mary Shelley, Robert Southey, Eliza Fenwick and others.
 Walker felt a complicated relationship with Mary Hays:

 “While I wanted to understand, empathize with, and defend Hays, her authorial self was so unlike the wise, steady persona presented by Austen’s narrators that had inspired me, that I, too, could not warm to her.
 She was angry, self-pitying, narcissistic, filled with resentment and yearning.
 Her unquiet spirit struggled against the tide of responses to her as unlovely, abrasive, and unlovable, confirmation that no respectable man would want her.
 Studying Hays seemed to take me further away from the apparently safe, hallowed shores of the Canon.
 I felt adrift; as an uncredentialled female autodidactic, Hays offered no safety.”

 In 1972, Walker was awarded a doctorate for her work on Mary Hays.
 Hays' biographies of historical women struck Walker; she wondered why Hays would undertake such a project, a departure from her earlier philosophical work.
 Mary Hays had been a close friend of early feminist philosopher Mary Wollstonecraft, author of A Vindication of the Rights of Woman.
-When Wollstonecraft passed away from complications of childbirth in 1797, Hays mourned her death by compiling biographies of 302 iconoclastic women.
+When Wollstonecraft died from complications of childbirth in 1797, Hays mourned her death by compiling biographies of 302 iconoclastic women.
 She wrote as a way to channel her pain and fortify herself by documenting the accomplishments of great female thinkers of the past.
 It was one of the earliest instances of feminist historical recovery.

 Hays’ instinct to document the lives of neglected historical women would inspire the course of Walker's career.”